FIP: Infos zur Katzenkrankheit

 Unlike feline leukemia viruses (FeLV), for example, coronaviruses survive for a very long time and can still be contagious weeks later - even if the transmission rate decreases over time.
 Other cats eventually absorb it through their feces by inhaling it or swallowing it.
 After transmission, the virus settles in the lungs or intestines, but is fought off by the immune system with antibodies .
 If your cat's immune system is particularly intact, symptoms may be absent altogether.
 Nevertheless, excretion in cat feces often extends over several months until there are ultimately no more pathogens in the body.

 Even the smallest particles of feces are often enough for transmission - so infection does not only occur in the litter box or in the wild, but can also occur, for example, via textiles that the carrier cat comes into contact with during its illness: pillows, baskets, clothing or similar.
 Once the coronavirus is there, it spreads almost unchecked, especially in households or accommodations where several kittens live together.
-Special hygiene or isolation can help, but are often difficult to implement or put the cats under additional stress, weakening their urgently needed immune system.
+Special hygiene or isolation can help, but are often difficult to implement or put the cats under additional stress, weakening their much-needed immune system.

 The feline coronavirus can also be transmitted to conspecifics via saliva and nasal secretions – but not to humans.